simonorozcoarias/PanTEon/README.md

 Finally, access to PanTEon Database ([(https://zenodo.org/records/18039747)](https://zenodo.org/records/18039747)) and download the trained models you are interested in (e.g. All species, Animalia, Plantae, etc).
 This directory is the one you need to indicate in the -d parameter when using the inference module.

 ## Testing:
 After successfully installing PanTEon_env, you can test it using the testing data contained in this repository.

+### Conda/Miniforge installation

-To do so, first you must activate the conda environment:
+First you must activate the conda environment:
 ```
 conda activate PanTEon_env
 ```